Tarab-Imam/c/README.md

 # c
 In this repository I am going to work with C.
 <br>
-I will start with some basic program.
+I will start with some basic program and wil also include loops.

-And then I will proceed with loops.
 <P> I will write switch case programs and menu driven programs </P>